NeXuSuss/Challenge_1_RS/README.md

 ## Collaborative Filtering

-We have uses two approchases: -
+We have uses two approaches: -

 # 1. User based Filtering